 It all started back when I was a nursing student.
-As part of my nursing degree at the University of Edinburgh, we were entitled to undertake an elective placement and travel wherever we wanted.
+As part of my nursing degree at the University of Edinburgh in the UK, we were entitled to undertake an elective placement and travel wherever we wanted.

 What was it about Ghana that interested you in particular?

 I think it was the fact that at that time we didn’t want to go somewhere that was a big city.
 Takoradi was away from Accra (the capital), it was near the beach, the hospital was a slightly smaller hospital.
 It just ticked our boxes.